funatsufumiya/ofxHapPlayer/README.md

 Changes

-- Removed dependency on FFmpeg / libav (LGPL); project no longer use libav/ffmpeg.
+- Removed dependency on FFmpeg / libav; project no longer use libav/ffmpeg.
+So LGPL free.
 - Audio playback is currently not supported; audio tracks may be parsed but are not played.
 - MOV container parsing uses the lightweight TrussC `tcxMovParser` instead of libav.
 - A small compatibility shim (`libs/ofxHap/include/ofxHap/av_compat.h`) provides minimal AV types/helpers.